repayne/handbook/_pages/how-we-work/tools/github.md

 ### 4. Join the 18F organization

-After you&rsquo;ve enabled 2FA and added your government email address to your profile, hop into [#admins-github](https://18f.slack.com/messages/admins-github/) on Slack and **post the following**: "I've enabled two-factor authentication – please add me (`@username`) to https://github.com/orgs/18F/teams/18f on GitHub."
+After you&rsquo;ve added your government email address to your profile, hop into [#admins-github](https://18f.slack.com/messages/admins-github/) on Slack and ask to be invited to the [18F team](https://github.com/orgs/18F/teams/18f).
 An admin will add you, after which you&rsquo;ll need to accept their invite by going [here](https://github.com/orgs/18F/invitation?via_email=1).

 ### 5. Make your membership public